-6.57.1 Applicability to language
+6.56.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 The C standard does not impose any requirements on undefined behaviour.
 Typical undefined behaviours include doing nothing, producing unexpected results, and terminating the program.

 The C standard has documented, in Annex J.2, 191 instances of undefined behaviour that exist in C. One example of undefined behaviour occurs when the value of the second operand of the / or % operator is zero.
 This is generally not detectable through static analysis of the code, but could easily be prevented by a check for a zero divisor before the operation is performed.
 Leaving this behaviour as undefined lessens the burden on the implementation of the division and modulo operators.